Pelema/blockchain-developer-bootcamp-final-project/README.md

 # blockchain-developer-bootcamp-final-project

-For my final project I would like to build a national identification system, to prevent identity theft
+For my final project I would like to build an auction system where users can bid for particular items and the individual with the highest bid wins